Survey on Sexual Misconduct in the Canadian Armed Forces (SSMCAF)

 b.
 Verification of estimates through cross-tabulations

 c.
-Confrontation with other similar sources of data
+Confrontation with the 2016 SSMCAF and other similar sources of data

 d.
 Consultation with stakeholders internal to Statistics Canada